firstdarkdev/modpublisher/readme.md

 ## ModPublisher

-A gradle plugin that allows you to publish mods to Curseforge and Modrinth in one go.
+ModPublisher is a Gradle Plugin that allows modders to publish their mods to Modrinth, Curseforge and GitHub in one go.

-No more using two different plugins, when you can just use one.
+No need for separate plugins, just one!

 This plugin is mostly aimed at projects using MultiLoader Template and for our internal use, but anyone is free to use it.